gnolang/gno/docs/how-to-guides/effective-gno.md

 ## TODO

-- Packages vs realms, subpackages, subrealms, internal
-- Elaborate on the benefits of global variables
 - Discuss the advantages of NPM-style small and focused libraries
 - Describe how versioning is different in Gno
 - Explain why exporting a variable is unsafe; instead, suggest creating getters and setters that check for permission to update